IndoNLP/nusa-crowd/README.md

 ## Goals of this hackathon

 Our goal is to **enable easy programatic access to these datasets** using Huggingface's (🤗) [`datasets` library](https://huggingface.co/docs/datasets/).
-To do this, we propose a unified schema for dataset extraction, with the intention of implementing as many biomedical datasets as possible to enable **reproducibility in data processing**.
+To do this, we propose a unified schema for dataset extraction, with the intention of implementing as many datasets as possible to enable **reproducibility in data processing**.

-There are two broad licensing categories for biomedical datasets:
+There are two broad licensing categories for datasets:

 ##### 1. Public Data (Public Domain, Creative Commons, Apache 2.0, etc.)
 ##### 2. External Data Use Agreements